rodrigorbenitez/etl_challenge/README.md

 Before designing and building the project for me it's a good practice to create some Jupyter Notebooks, reading the source and mining data to understand them and think about how could I implement it efficiently.
 You can see them in analysis folder.

-Also to create a realist data project and workflow I have created a scr folder with a etl folder inside and 3 files:
+Also to create a realist data project and workflow I have created a scr folder with an etl folder inside and 3 files:

 * (src/etl) from source to database like a data integration process where extract, transform and load data:
  - db.py